 The local teachers will appreciate you taking time to prepare and structure your lessons and activities.
 Good preparation will help to give you confidence and ensure that you and your students get the most out of your time in Costa Rica.

 You can read more detailed information about the aims of the project in our Costa Rica Teaching Management Plan.

 Volunteering at a Teaching Placement in Costa Rica with Projects Abroad

-The schools in Costa Rica have their main vacations from mid-December to mid-February, with a shorter break in the first two weeks of July.
+Schools in Costa Rica have their main vacations from mid-December to mid-February, with a shorter break in the first two weeks of July.
 Schools also close for one week over Easter (Holy Week).
-Volunteers are able to travel or enjoy the festivities with their host family over the Christmas and Easter periods.
+You will be able to travel or enjoy the festivities with your host family over the Christmas and Easter periods if you are abroad during this time.
 From the second week of January until mid-February, and during the July break, volunteers can get involved in our special vacation program.
-This includes activities such as community English classes, painting or renovation work in a local school or day care center, and a sports camp project.
+This includes activities such as community English classes, painting or renovation work in a local school or day care center, and a sports camp.

 All volunteers participating on standard projects in Costa Rica have the opportunity to spend one week on a Conservation & Environment project at the end of their main placement.
 For more information, please visit our Tropical Dry Forest Conservation & Environment Project in Costa Rica page.
 Our Combinations Page explains how you can combine not only projects, but also destinations.